EllenB/lakes-bang/README.md

 **Work in progress.**

+This work is in collaboration with the other team members of Bangalore West.

 [00_west_lakes_explore.ipynb](00_west_lakes_explore.ipynb) - IN PROGRESS - To add Google Colab link

 A high level exploration of the lakes and streams in Bangalore.
 For the datajam, the lakes of interest where the following lakes: